nanvel/blog/2017/05/databases.md

 **Replication** - keeping a copy of the same data on several different nodes:

-- keep data geographically close to users
+- latency (keep data geographically close to users)
 - availability
+- scalability (read throughput)

+Variations:

+- single-leader
+- multi-leader
-- read throughput
+- leaderless

 **Partitioning** (aka sharding) - Splitting a big database into smaller subsets called partitions so that different partitions can be assigned to different nodes.
+Distribute large dataset across many disks, distribute query load across many processors.

+Partition aka:

+- **Shard** in: MongoDB, Elasticsearch, SolrCloud.
+- **Region** in: HBase.
+- **Tablet** in: Bigtable.
+- **Vnode** in: Cassandra and Riak.
+- **vBucket** in Couchbase.

+Keys distribution:

+- by keys range
+- by key hash range (hash function makes data uniformly distributed, Cassandra and MongoDB use MD5)

+### Service discovery in distributed databases

+Knowledge about partitions may be stored in:

+- each node
+- a routing tier
+- in a client

+Many use ZooKeeper (LinkedIn's Expresso/Helix, HBase, SolrCloud, Kafka).

+Kassandra and Reak use gossip protocol (there is no external coordination service).

+## Databases index

+HBase (opensource BigTable)
+Ketama

 ## Links